an1mehacker/SR-Economy-Simulator/README.md

 - The prices will reflect the status following supply and demand law
 - When supply is low, selling prices approach buying prices to incentivize selling
 - Market allocates 75% of the equilibrium amount to its own internal supply that the player cannot interact with, to avoid a player induced deficit
+- Self-balancing market - buying will add equal demand to selling and vice versa
 - Bracketed Pricing - Prices recalculate after reaching critical breakpoints

 Here's an example use